Thogarf/go-exercise/README.md

 A lightweight Discord bot written in Go.
 Stores exercise routine information, publishes scheduled reminders.

 This project is written in Go, follow instructions to install [here](https://golang.google.cn/doc/install).
+At the time of writing, this bot is intended to be developed only as an open-source, self-hosted tool, there are no current intentions to host this bot as a service.

 ## Build and run